 Listen to This Article:

 There are several differences between diplomas and associate degrees.
 In general, diplomas may be earned over a shorter period of time and cover a specific set of skills.
-Comparatively, associate degree programs typically last longer and go more in-depth on topics, teaching both the practical and theoretical skills involved in a given subject.
+Comparatively, associate degree programs typically take longer and go more in-depth on topics, teaching both the practical and theoretical skills involved in a given subject.

 At Escoffier, students can earn both a diploma and degree, on ground campuses or 100% online.
 Whether on-campus or online, both programs include a hands-on industry externship.
 Let’s take a closer look at the differences in diplomas and degrees within the culinary field.